 Our Story and the Taran Name...

-In early 2024, Taran Therapeutics, a private Delaware C-corp, acquired the assets of Humanigen, Inc., A NASDAQ-listed company, in a 363 bankruptcy sale overseen by the court in Delaware and Judge Brendon Shannon, who signed off on the sale.
+In February 2024, Taran Therapeutics, a private Delaware C-corp, acquired the assets of Humanigen, Inc., A NASDAQ-listed company, in a 363 chapter 11 sale overseen by Judge Brendon Shannon (Delaware).

-Taran now owns all rights to three drugs, including LENZ and IFAB, promising monoclonal antibodies with clinical data, including, in the case of LENZ a Phase 2/3 clinical trial.
+Taran now owns all rights to the former KaloBios/Humanigen products, including LENZ and IFAB, promising monoclonal antibodies with clinical data, including, in the case of LENZ a Phase 2/3 clinical trial.
 It is anticipated that a single confirmatory Phase 3 trial may, if successful, lead to an approval in one or more countries for LENZ.
-IFAB shows potential promise as part of unique Antibody-Drug Conjugates, used for the treatment of solid tumors and has also completed a clinical trial.
+IFAB shows potential promise as part of unique Antibody-Drug Conjugates (ADCs) used for the treatment of solid tumors and several ADCs have been manufactured and animal testing has been completed.

 ••••••••••••••••••••••••••••••••••••••••••